 Recognizing one brand from another is so hard for customers because of their sheer number.
 But if you have a logo that is not only attractive but also meaningful then customers will remember it and recognise it whenever they see it.

-Professionalism attracts customers, but first they need to use your product once.
-Difference between good and bad logos is the message they give about the professionalism of their brands.
+Professionalism attracts customers, but first, they need to use your product once.
+The difference between good and bad logos is the message they give about the professionalism of their brands.
 When you have a quality logo, it tells customers about your values.

 Purpose of the logos